DIEUDONNE-DENGUN/Bridge_Africa_Test/readme.md

        This application highly makes use of the power of dependency injection of components at three level layers (service, repository and form request) into the service container
+       Application also include test cases for effective deployment

        These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
        See deployment for notes on how to deploy the project on an apache  system.